 By default, bars in each chart are laid out as close to a square as possible.
-You can override this using either the rows or the columns option:
+You can override this by using either the rows or the columns option:

-'''

 options rows number options columns number

-'''

-Only one of these can be specified.
+You can specify only one of these.